-I watched number YouTube videos of these complex set-ups, which made it appear as though you needed all sorts of extra equipment to simply wind a ball of yarn.
+I watched numerous YouTube videos of these complex set-ups, which made it appear as though you needed all sorts of extra equipment to simply wind a ball of yarn.
 Remember, I was studying knitting at University, so I needed every sample to be as perfect as possible.
 I tried lots of different methods to get a centre pull ball including a homemade nostepinne and winding a butterfly around my fingers.

 Even the most simple yarn ball winders seemed to be not quite what I needed.

-Even so, I gave in and dropped close to £30 on after I tried everything I could think of.
-It doesn’t sound like much but I spent a month eating nothing but 9p per pack super noodles after that.
+Even so, I gave in and dropped close to £30 on one after I tried everything I could think of.
+It doesn't sound like much but I spent a month eating nothing but 9p per pack super noodles after that.